 So now you can make this classic any time of the year.
 A wonderful side dish that is filling and a pretty tasty way to get those veggies in the ones you love!

-As always, we would love it if you shared this recipe with your family and friends.
+And as always, we would love it if you shared this recipe with your family and friends.
 Over to the side on this post and all of the others are handy dandy share buttons.
 We would sure be grateful if you shared the love!
-We would also love to see your creations on FACEBOOK, INSTAGRAM OR PINTEREST.

 Southern Squash Casserole